 Robinson said the men stole an iPod, X-Box, a Netflix box and some cash.

-The home surveillance system was able to capture clear images of their faces and the Robinsons say they hope that’s enough to lead to an arrest.
+Unfortunately, the home surveillance system was able to capture clear images of their faces and the Robinsons say they hope that's enough to lead to an arrest.